 Facebook Ads, a social media giant, has a vast and engaged user base, while Google Ads, the king of search engines, boasts high search intent and extensive reach across the internet.
-By diving into the pros and cons of each platform and understanding their specific differences, you can determine the best fit for your unique marketing needs and objectives.
+By diving into the pros and cons of each platform and understanding their specific differences, determine the best fit for your unique marketing needs and objectives.
 In the upcoming sections, we will explore these differences in-depth, helping you make the most out of your paid marketing campaigns.

 Facebook Ads: Pros and Cons

-A key difference between Facebook Ads and Google Ads is the focus on social media.
+A difference between Facebook Ads and Google Ads is the focus on social media.
 Facebook Ads allows for detailed demographic targeting, creating a more native ad experience.
 Users may interact with ads as they would with regular content, increasing the likelihood of engagement.

 Google Ads: Pros and Cons